 - 3 Cups Powdered Sugar

-- Sift together the flour, salt, and baking powder.
+- In a large bowl, whisk together the baking powder, all-purpose flour, and rye flour.
 Set aside.

-- Whisk together the sugar, oil, eggs, and apple juice.
-Add the wet ingredients to the dry and stir until almost combined.
-Fold in the chopped apples and mix everything until thoroughly combined.
+- Pour the wet ingredients into the dry ingredients and mix until almost combined.
+Fold in the apples and stir until the batter is smooth and completely combined.

 - Divide the batter amongst the 12 prepared cups, filling each about 3/4 full.

 - Bake in the preheated oven for 18 to 20 minutes or until an inserted tester comes out clean.

 - Cool in pan on wire rack for 5 minutes.
 Remove the cupcakes from the pan to cool on racks until room temperature before frosting.